Casino shuttle boat fire leaves 1 woman dead, 14 other people injured, officials say

 At least one woman was killed after a casino shuttle boat went up in flames Sunday afternoon in the Gulf of Mexico off Florida — forcing more than 50 passengers to jump overboard into the shallow water.

 The woman died late Sunday hours after the fire began, while 14 other people were injured, Regional Medical Center Bayonet Point spokesman Kurt Conover said on Monday.
-The woman had gone home after escaping the boat engulfed in flames, but went to the hospital's emergency room after she became ill.
+The woman had gone home after escaping the boat when it caught on fire, but she went to the hospital's emergency room after she became ill.

 Other passengers experienced chest pain, smoke inhalation and other injuries.
 Conover said eight people treated at Bayonet Point have been released.

-Authorities responded to the scene around 4:00 p.m. after receiving a call that the San Cruz casino boat caught fire, WTSP reported.
+Authorities responded to the scene around 4:00 p.m. after receiving a call the San Cruz casino boat caught fire, WTSP reported.
 The flames quickly spread, causing people to jump overboard into the shallow water.
 The 50 passengers made it to shore safely where medics treated them, the news station added.

 Larry Santangelo, 57, said he had just driven into his neighborhood when he saw smoke and fire and thought a house — possibly his own — was ablaze.
-But then he realized it was the boat just about 100 yards offshore.
+But then he realized it was the boat, which sat just about 100 yards offshore.

-"It was so windy and they were soaking wet," said Santangelo, adding that a woman collapsed when she reached the shore and vomited.
-He worried that some might suffer from hypothermia.
+"It was so windy and they were soaking wet," said Santangelo, adding a woman collapsed when she reached the shore and vomited.
+He worried some might suffer from hypothermia.

 Santangelo said he brought in about 30 passengers into his garage to warm them up.